Angkor Wat Itinerary: What To Do In Cambodia For 4 Days

 As a gateway to the famous Angkor Wat temples, Siem Reap is the cornerstone of Cambodia’s tourism and it’s definitely one of the best travel destinations to put on your Cambodia itinerary.

-You could easily spend a week or two exploring everything in the Siem Reap area, but the top highlights can be seen in 3 or 4 days if you’re limited on time.
+You could easily spend a week or two exploring everything in the Siem Reap area, but the top highlights can be seen with 3 or 4 days in Cambodia if you’re limited on time.